edward232232/edward232232.github.io/README.md

 ## Project Description

 This project is a web application built using React and Javascript/TypeScript.
-It demonstrates my ability to create dynamic and interactive user interfaces using modern JavaScript frameworks and libraries.
+It demonstrates my ability to create dynamic , responsive and interactive user interfaces using modern JavaScript frameworks and libraries.
 The application is styled using Tailwind CSS, showcasing my understanding of layout design and responsive styling.
 The structure of the application is defined using HTML, demonstrating my ability to create well-structured and semantically meaningful web pages.

 ## LIVE SITE
 https://edward232232.github.io/